Shanslab-UiPah/ChromeDinoRun_Bot/README.md

 # ChromeDinoRun_Bot
-Autmoated the Dino Run game in Chrome web browser
+Autmoated the Dino Run game in Chrome web browser using UiPath

 Dependencies:<br/>